TD-Orch: Efficient Task-Data Orchestration for Distributed Systems with Application to Graph Processing: Case Study II: Graph Processing Systems

 Since \Cref{theorem:main} applies to \DISTEDGEMAP, all of our algorithms are work-efficient and load-balanced across machines.
-The theoretical bounds summarized in \Cref{tab:graph_bounds} are achieved when $n=\Omega(P\log^{2}{P})$.
-While most prior works~\cite{zhu2016gemini,mofrad2020graphite,ahmad2018la3,yan2015effective,lu2014large,yan2014pregel} mostly focus on empirically improve their systems, we place strong emphasis on graph-theoretic guarantees as a guidance for system implementation.
+The theoretical bounds summarized in Tab.\ref{tab:graph_bounds} are achieved when $n=\Omega(P\log^{2}{P})$.
+While most prior works~\cite{zhu2016gemini,mofrad2020graphite,ahmad2018la3,yan2015effective,lu2014large,yan2014pregel,wang2021gnnadvisor,serafini2021scalable} focus on empirical system improvements, we place strong emphasis on graph-theoretic guarantees as guidance for implementation.
+In \S\ref{subsec:e2e_results}, these guarantees will translate into practical performance improvements.